jiaming-jiang/fdh-web/README.md

 ### Research questions

 ## <a id="section_dataset">Dataset</a>
-We use the dataset provided by BeerAdvocate at this [link](https://drive.google.com/drive/folders/1Wz6D2FM25ydFw_-41I9uTwG9uNsN4TCF).
+We use the [dataset](https://drive.google.com/drive/folders/1Wz6D2FM25ydFw_-41I9uTwG9uNsN4TCF) provided by the teaching team of "CS-401:Applied Data Analysis" at EPFL for the year 2022.

 ## <a id="section_clustering_approach">The Approach to Soft-Clustering the Users</a>